RivaD2/personal/vanilla-to-react-features/README.md

 - fill in a password
 - submit their form details
 - For the sake of this mini project, I just want to show a console log with the response of the form validation

+**After creating base structure of Form and adding state, I moved on to the server-side additions**

+**Schema and Collection**

+- This involved creating a user schema and collection in my API server
+- I know that what I am expecting from the client are all the values entered into the inputs by the user.
+The data coming to the server should be for `username, email and password`.
+This is what shapes my schema and collection.
+- I needed some way to send both the new user AND the success message to the client.
+In my user collection, I had to create an additional variable to first save the new user.
+Then I passed that value into an object holding the message.
+So now the client receives and object holding both (orginally I was just saving the user)
+- A roadblock I hit:
+  - I entered in my details into the form inputs and submitted.
+I was seeing the success message coming from the server so I thought, "Great, success!".
+However, I was NOT being created as a new user, there was no successful creation because I was sending the success message as a response in the middleware before I was saving my details into the database :) Oops!
+- To fix this, in my validation middleware, I had to first check for errors, if they exists, send the errors array, then immedediately call next().
+This moves on to the next middleware.
+Then, the code that creates the user is executed (`req.model.create`).
+Success!
+- Another roadblock I hit:
+  - in my validate middleware, I was originally calling `next()` in my for of loop, but I realized I can't call next in the loop because the first `next()` call in the loop meant that I had already moved on to the next middleware, I was no longer running my validation checks!
+Even though I was in fact looping over the validator middlewares, I wasn't able to execute them properly because I had moved on before that could happen (see validate-user PR for more details)

+**Validation**

+- I used many docs to help me piece this together (those are listed in the user-validation PR above)
+- After creating the schema and collection, I had to create the custom middleware.This middleware cycles through all the validators from validateUser and calls them all.
+It validates the inputs first and reports any errors.
+If there are no errors, it just calls next() to hit the next middleware.
+- I focused here on modularizing code right off the bat, so I created a separate file to hold the validation checks and then a separate file for my middleware (which is passed of course to the post route)
+- A lesson learned here is to perhaps do things the way examples want you too first, get things working and then modularize later...

 **The Form component State**